On this page you can get a brief introduction to each of the incredibly gifted and skilled authors who take us to realms of wonder and discovery.

 Booklist: Ether Ore

-Sharon Hinck is a wife and mother who has had many adventures on her road with God, though none have involved an alternate universe (thus far).
-She earned an M.A. in Communication from Regent University in 1986 and spent ten years as the artistic director of a Christian performing arts group, CrossCurrent.
-At various times, she has been a church youth worker, a choreographer and ballet teacher, a home-school mom, a church organist, and a freelance writer.
-She is the author of several contemporary novels, including The Secret Life of Becky Miller and Penny¹s Project, as well as numerous non-fiction articles, devotions, and essays.
-Her work has been recognized with three Carol awards and a Christy finalist medal, as well as other awards.
-She loves to hear from readers, so send a message through the portal into her writing attic on the contact Sharon page of her website.
+Sharon Hinck writes stories for the hero in all of us.
+She has enjoyed many adventures on her road with God, though unlike her characters none have involved an alternate universe (thus far).
+She earned at M.A. in Communication from Regent University and spent ten years as the artistic director of a Christian performing arts group.
+In addition to the Sword of Lyric series, she is the author of several contemporary novels, including The Secret Life of Becky Miller and Stepping Into Sunlight, as well as numerous devotions and essays.
+Her work has been recognized with three Carol awards and a Christy finalist medal.
+She loves to hear from readers, so feel free to drop by the contact page at her website anytime.

 Randy Ingermanson is the award-winning author of six novels and two non-fiction books.
 He has a Ph.D. in theoretical physics from UC Berkeley and is known around the world as “the Snowflake Guy” in honor of his wildly popular “Snowflake method” of designing a novel.
 Randy writes geek suspense and publishes the free monthly Advanced Fiction Writing E-zine, the world’s most popular e-zine on how to write fiction.
 His bestselling book Writing Fiction for Dummies is widely agreed to be misnamed–the smarter you are, the more you get out of this book.